-Stefan Greuter’s research is interested in solving existing problems using innovative game design experiences that bring together research from multiple disciplines including Business, Construction, Occupational Health and Safety, Art, Design and Information Technology.
-Stefan has a track record of working with experts from other fields and specialises in solutions involving the latest game technology.
+Stefan Greuter’s research is interested in solving existing problems using innovative game design experiences that bring together research from multiple disciplines and specialises on solutions involving the latest game technology.
+He has a track record of working with research partners from other disciplines including Business, Construction, Occupational Health and Safety, Art, Design, Architecture and Information Technology.

 He holds a Doctorate of Philosophy in Visual Communication and his postgraduate studies were supported by two prestigious scholarships from the German Academic Exchange program (DAAD) and the Australian International Postgraduate Research Scholarship (IPRS).